CDWimmer/PyAHHH/README.md

 ---

 Finely crafted by Kyle Morgenstein, AHHH is an esoteric language written entirely by screaming into the void.
 The original interpreter code provided by Morgenstein is written in C++.
-I don't know C++ nor how to compile it on Windows, so I just wrote it in Python instead.
+I don't know C++ nor how to compile it, so I wrote it in Python instead.

 Demo programs are available in the [demo](/demo) folder.